txt/se16/project/mar1.md

 For a sample of possibly useful labels, see
 [a simple styleguide for tagging Github issues](https://robinpowered.com/blog/best-practice-system-for-organizing-and-tagging-github-issues/).

-As to milestones, that is up to you and your team.
+As to milestones, that is up to you and your team and the demands of your project.